 - Statutory time limit has not expired (usually six years from when the entitlement was due to be paid)

-While plaintiffs (those seeking the money owed) can work through this system unaided, there are many moving parts that need to be actioned and thoroughly followed to ensure a desired outcome – something our debt collection agency does regularly for clients.
+While plaintiffs (those seeking the money owed) can work through this system unaided, there are many moving parts that need to be actioned and thoroughly followed to ensure a desired outcome – something our debt collection agency in Sydney does regularly for clients.

 Here is a brief outline of the small claims procedure:

 If you are chasing outstanding debts, the first step is to issue a Letter of Demand to the other party.

 - Provide a defined period of time in which to settle the matter, and